 These commands remove only the files installed under

-Delete the SQLite binary, libraries, headers, metadata files, and the saved build directory.
+Delete the SQLite binary, libraries, headers, metadata files, update command, and saved build directory.

 sudo rm -f /usr/local/bin/sqlite3